sanskrit/sanskrit.github.io/content/groups/dyuganga/projects/schools/lat-am-settlement/_index.md

 ## Intro
-Some young families want to (ultimately) establish an **agrarian traditional Hindu colony** (and school) somewhere in Latin America;
+Some young families want to (ultimately) establish an **agrarian traditional Hindu village** (and school) somewhere in Latin America;
-where they can preserve, practice and propagate, alongside modern science, Hindu religion and arts (classical music, dance, rituals, meditations...) in peace
+where they can preserve, practice and propagate, alongside modern science, Hindu religion and arts (classical music, dance, rituals, meditations...) in peace.
-even as the industrial society collapses when fossil fuels run out, with unrest being more severe in the old world.

 This center in Latin America for Hindu studies
 will also benefit locals and Hindu expat communities.

-## पृष्ठभूमिका Background
+## Why Latin America?
 Main attraction is that good land is so much cheaper there;
 hostility to Hindu cultural elite is low,
 and immigration troubles are not too much.